fuyans/fsetoolsGUI-doc/source/quick_start/intro.rst

 `FSETOOLSGUI` compiles several Fire Safety Engineering helper tools that mostly based on the contemporary guidance documents (e.g. ADB / BS 9999 / BS 7974). `FSETOOLSGUI` is designed to enhance efficiency, accuracy and consistency of fire engineering design process.
 Users are expected to have thorough understanding of the methodologies behind these tools.

-.. list-table:: Mouse actions
+.. list-table:: Mouse Action
    :widths: 25 25
    :header-rows: 1

-   * - Mouse Action
+   * - Mouse
      - Effect
    * - Left button pressed
      - To select a single item